caronc/nzb-subliminal/README.md

                         Specify the minimum size a video must be to be worthy of of checking for subtiles.
 This value is interpreted in MB (Megabytes) and defaults to 150 MB.
+  -f, --force           Force a download reguardless of the file age.
+This
+                        switch negates any value specified by the --age (-a) switch.
-  -f, --force           Force a download reguardless of the file age -o, --overwrite       Overwrite a subtitle in the event one is already
+  -o, --overwrite       Overwrite a subtitle in the event one is already
                         present.
   -m MODE, --fetch-mode=MODE
                         Identify the fetch mode you wish to invoke, the options are: 'ImpairedOnly', 'StandardOnly',
                         'BestScore', 'StandardFirst', 'ImpairedFirst'.
 The
-                        default is BestScore
-  -U USERNAME, --addic7ed-username=USERNAME
+                        default value is: 'BestScore' -U USERNAME, --addic7ed-username=USERNAME
                         You must specify a Addic7ed username if you wish to use them as one of your chosen providers.